-Similarities between the Athabasca Basin (Saskatchewan Ministry of Energy and Resources website) and Cariewerloo Basin were first proposed by DMITRE geologists (then part of PIRSA) in the 1990s.
-Subsequently, the uranium potential of the Cariewerloo Basin has been heavily promoted by DMITRE (e.g. Fairclough et al. 2006).
+Similarities between the Athabasca Basin (Saskatchewan Ministry of Energy and Resources website) and Cariewerloo Basin were first proposed by Department of State Development geologists (then part of PIRSA and later DMITRE) in the 1990s.
+Subsequently, the uranium potential of the Cariewerloo Basin has been heavily promoted by the Department of State Development (e.g. Fairclough et al. 2006).

 In addition, both basins unconformably overlie deformed and metamorphosed Palaeoproterozoic and Archaean basement including metasedimentary rocks, such as graphitic schists, and granitoid rocks.
 Reactivated basement structures that propagate into the basin sediments are also common.
 Moreover, basement rocks under both basins contain elevated uranium concentrations.

-More recent visits by DMITRE geoscientists to Saskatchewan have further delineated the similarities leading to a memorandum of understanding (MoU) being signed in early 2009 between DMITRE's Geological Survey of South Australia (GSSA), and the Saskatchewan Geological Survey, Saskatchewan Ministry of Energy and Resources, Canada.
+More recent visits by Department of State Development geoscientists to Saskatchewan have further delineated the similarities leading to a memorandum of understanding (MoU) being signed in early 2009 between the Geological Survey of South Australia (GSSA), and the Saskatchewan Geological Survey, Saskatchewan Ministry of Energy and Resources, Canada.
 This MoU has resulted in substantial benefits for both parties, throughout the technical phase of this collaboration.

 The Cariewerloo Basin hosts the Mesoproterozoic Pandurra Formation, a thick unit of unmetamorphosed, relatively undeformed, dominantly fluvial redbed sediments unconformably overlying the northeastern Gawler Craton.
 The intracratonic Cariewerloo Basin is currently characterised as an elongate, 120 km wide, NW-trending basin bounded by major NW-trending faults bordering basement highs.